Othyem86/bookbot/README.md

 # bookbot
-"Book Bot" is a Python application that can analyze entire books and print out statistical reports.
+ add"Book Bot" is a Python application that can analyze entire books and print out statistical reports.